Rachnera/tls-experiments/README.md

 ## Show busts for dialogues

-Add, in that order, the scripts:
+Add, in that order, the following scripts, preferably below other scripts modifying the text box:
 - Rachnera Full Bleed
 - Bust Config
-Preferably below other scripts modifying the text box